plausible/docs/docs/metrics-definitions.md

 ## Direct / None

 Includes visitors who typed your URL into their browser or clicked a link in an email.
 It also includes other visitors who were [missing a referrer header](https://plausible.io/blog/referrer-policy).

+## UTM parameters

-To minimize the amount of traffic that falls within the "Direct / None" category, you can [add these special query parameters to your links](manual-link-tagging.md).
+To minimize the amount of traffic that falls within the "Direct / None" category, you can add special query parameters (UTMs) to your links.
+UTMs help you better understand where your traffic is coming from.
+Plausible Analytics supports `utm_source`, `utm_medium` and `utm_campaign`.
+Read more about [tagging your links](manual-link-tagging.md).

 ## Entry Pages